The Panetta Institute for Public Policy

 Each year, the Leon Panetta Lecture Series brings national political leaders and policy thinkers to the Monterey Peninsula to discuss important issues facing the nation and our world.
 In addition, the Institute conducts a periodic nationwide survey of college students, gauging their interest in politics and civic involvement.
 (See our latest “Youth Civic Engagement Survey” conducted by Hart Research Associates.)

-In 2003, the Institute launched a Master of Public Policy program in concert with CSU Monterey Bay.
-This program offers a concentration in government and politics that emphasizes the actual practice of policymaking.
 We have also developed a Policy Research Fellows Program, which offers students from Santa Clara University School of Law an opportunity to study here and develop their understanding of public policy.

 In addition, the Institute coordinates the Monterey County Reads program, recruiting and training hundreds of reading volunteers in our surrounding communities to work with children in first through third grade.